soloyant/clast-size-mapping/README.md

 ## 3. Installation

-It is recommended to install this implementation first in order to be able to use the present algorithm, although a

 The following installation instructions were adapted from [Matterport's github repository](https://github.com/matterport/Mask_RCNN).
 In case of any problem, please consider reviewing the original [installation process](https://github.com/matterport/Mask_RCNN#installation).

 1. Download and install Anaconda from [the official website](https://www.anaconda.com/), using the version that is the most appropriate to your computer.